 Research, development and engineering constitute important parts of the Company's technical activities.
-Expenditures for these activities were \$62 million, \$71 million and \$62 million for 2012, 2011 and 2010, respectively.
+Expenditures for these activities were \$62 million, \$62 million and \$71 million for 2013, 2012 and 2011, respectively.
 The Company primarily focuses on advancements in the areas of product innovation, manufacturing process control, melting technology, automatic inspection, light-weighting and further automation of manufacturing activities.
 The Company's research and development activities are conducted at its corporate facilities in Perrysburg, Ohio.
-The Company is currently building a new research and development facility at this location that is expected to be completed in the second half of 2013.
+During 2013, the Company completed the construction of a new research and development facility at this location.
 This new facility will enable the Company to expand its research and development capabilities.